fanofxiaofeng/cglib-basic-demo/NoOp.md

 We can see that a class file is generated in the specified path as expected.
 ![child.png](pic/v2/child.png)

-The decompiled result is as follows.
+With the help of [IntelliJ IDEA](https://www.jetbrains.com/idea/), we can see the decompiled result as follows.
 ```java
 //
 // Source code recreated from a .class file by IntelliJ IDEA